remix-run/react-router/packages/react-router-native/docs/guides/animation.md

 }
 ```

 Hope that helps get you thinking.
-Again, the animations themselves are teh same with the router or not, the difference is knowing when to trigger them.
-Here's list for things to check in `componentWillReceiveProps` to decide what to do with an animation based on the router's location:
+Again, the animations themselves are the same with the router or not, the difference is knowing when to trigger them.
+Here's a list for things to check in `componentWillReceiveProps` to decide what to do with an animation based on the router's location:

 General change in location